Scholarships allow support for a wide range of candidates who otherwise could not afford training.

 Jungian training is an extended process.
-Over an average of six years, individuals develop their depth of understanding through the study of theory and its application to themselves and their clinical work with patients.
+Over an average of six years, individuals from many countries develop their depth of understanding through the study of theory and its application to themselves and their clinical work with patients.

-With a lower burden of debt, new analysts can serve people in varied economic settings in a range of home countries—often with previously underserved populations who require lower fees.
+With a lower burden of debt, new analysts can serve people in varied economic settings in their home countries—often with previously underserved or new populations who require lower fees.
 The model of making analysis affordable for the populations that graduates serve begins with and is inspired by scholarships.